erotica/cardano-sl/docs/block-processing/us.md

 So we check this rule at the beginning of each epoch for each _confirmed_ proposal and adopt one of block version from _confirmed_ proposals if this version satisfies the rule.

-By the way, we call block version **competing** if it may become adopted.
+#### Competing block version
-It implies there is at least one confirmed proposal with such block version.
+Block version is called **competing** if it may become adopted and there is a confirmed proposal with this block version.
 There are rules defining whether block version may become adopted after current last adopted version.
 The following rules regarding major and minor versions take place:
   * The proposed major version must be equal to or greater by `1` last adopted one.